-Here we are going to talk about The greatest writer and humorist Mark Twain and his writings that everyone must read in their lifetime.
-First let us discuss about Mark Twain and then about some must read books by Mark Twain.
+Here we are going to talk about The most excellent writer and humorist Mark Twain and his writings that everyone must read in their lifetime.
+First, let us discuss Who is Mark Twain and then about some must-read books by Mark Twain.

 - 1 Who is Mark Twain